adi1985a/Arduino-Projects-3/README.markdown

 }
 ```

-> 🟡 When the yellow LED is active, the LCD uses three custom characters to display "Żółta" properly.
+🟡 When the yellow LED is active, the LCD uses three custom characters to display `"Żółta"` properly.

 ---

 ## ▶️ How to Run

-1. Open the Arduino IDE.
+1. Open the **Arduino IDE**.
-2. Install the **LiquidCrystal_I2C** library via Library Manager.
+2. Go to `Tools > Manage Libraries` and install **LiquidCrystal_I2C**.
 3. Upload the sketch to your Arduino board.
-4. Open Serial Monitor (9600 baud) and observe the LCD.
+4. Open the **Serial Monitor** (9600 baud).
-5. Press the button to cycle through the LEDs.
+5. Press the button to cycle through LED states and observe the LCD updates.

 ---

 ## ✅ Project Highlights

-- ✅ Button-controlled LED cycling
+- ✅ Button-controlled LED toggling logic.
-- ✅ Custom LCD character creation
+- ✅ Polish diacritic support on I2C LCD.
-- ✅ LCD and Serial synchronization
+- ✅ LCD + Serial synchronization.
-- ✅ Polish diacritic support (`Ż`, `ó`, `ł`)
+- ✅ Clean hardware-software interaction.

 ---

 ## 📃 License

-This project is open-source and available under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the `LICENSE` file for details.

 ---

-> ✨ You can expand this project by adding EEPROM memory for saving the LED state or supporting more buttons for reverse cycling or blinking modes.
+## 👤 Author

+**Adrian Lesniak**
+Embedded Systems & Arduino Developer

+---

+> 💡 A simple but elegant project showcasing multilingual display, state control, and interactive hardware behavior using Arduino.